 For nature to recover, as well as protecting and enhancing our most precious places for nature, we also need to work at a landscape scale.
 The OLNP acknowledges the Lawton principle of the need for 'bigger, better, more joined up' places for nature.
 To achieve this the OLNP will champion and support Farmer Clusters, local Landscape recovery projects, and Catchment Partnerships to deliver for nature.

 Having a best-in-class LNRS is an important step.
 But it will not achieve nature's recovery unless that strategy is delivered.
-OLNP will work to ensure the LNRS is given weight in the planning system in Oxfordshire - for example, by being made a binding part of Local Plans.
+OLNP is working to ensure the LNRS is given weight in the planning system in Oxfordshire - for example, by being made a binding part of Local Plans.
 OLNP will also work to use LNRS prioritisation to influence farmers' decisions, including by providing preferred choices for Environmental Land Management (ELM) payments and Countryside Stewardship (CS) options.
 OLNP is also working to ensure that all nature finance activity in Oxfordshire is in alignment with LNRS, using private money to deliver an agreed approach to nature recovery locally.

 Our working groups are made up of experts in their fields who help to deliver our objectives.